 After you add the endpoint you should see the new URL listed in the webhooks settings.

-Stripe can optionally sign the webhook events it sends to your endpoints for added security.
+Stripe can sign the webhook events it sends to your endpoints for added security and we strongly recommend that you set this up.
 To do so, retrieve your endpoint’s secret from your Dashboard’s webhooks settings.
 Select an endpoint for which you want to obtain the secret, then select the Click to reveal button.

 If you’re interested in more details, you can visit Stripe’s doc on using webhooks with subscriptions.